Oil-free Vegan Chile Bean Chili

-- 3 cups of homemade vegetable stock or store bought vegetable stock (preferably with no added salt)
+- 3 cups vegetable stock or store bought preferably with no added salt, or water

-- Rinse the ancho peppers, then remove the stem and seeds from the anchos.
-Cut off the stem part, then cut vertically, then cut the membrane, the seeds will usually all fall off with the membrane.
+- Rinse the ancho peppers, then remove the stem and seeds.
+Cut the ancho peppers vertically, then cut the membrane, the seeds will usually all fall off with the membrane.

 - Cut the ancho peppers into smaller pieces, place in a jar and add hot water to cover.
 Set aside and continue with the next step.The anchos will soften enough to blend in about 10–20 minutes.

 - Remove the stem and seeds from the ripe red bell peppers and jalapenos, then cut them up into pieces about 1in x 1in so the blender can easily break them up.